March 3, 2023: Doll Festival (Hina-matsuri) or Girls’ Day

 Posted in Peter Bohannan, TEC Director | Leave a comment

-TEC Holiday, February 11, 2023: National Foundation Day
+TEC Holiday, February 11, 2024: National Foundation Day (observed February 12, 2024)

 Foundation Day (建国記念の日 kenkoku kinen-no-hi) is a national holiday in Japan celebrated annually on February 11.
 On this day, Japanese celebrate the founding of the nation and the imperial line by its legendary first emperor, Jimmu, who according to legend established his capital in Yamato in 660 BC.